pgEdge/pgedge-anonymizer/docs/configuration.md

 # Configuration Reference

-This page provides complete documentation for pgEdge Anonymizer configuration options.

-## Configuration File

-By default, pgEdge Anonymizer looks for `pgedge-anonymizer.yaml` in the current directory.
-Use `--config` to specify an alternative path:
+By default, pgEdge Anonymizer looks for a configuration file named `pgedge-anonymizer.yaml` in the current directory.
+Include the `--config` option to specify an alternative path to the configuration file when you invoke `pgedge-anonymizer`:

 ```bash
 pgedge-anonymizer run --config /path/to/config.yaml
 ```

+Anonymizer supports the use of standard PostgreSQL environment variables:

+- `PGHOST` - Database host
+- `PGPORT` - Database port
+- `PGDATABASE` - Database name
+- `PGUSER` - Database user
+- `PGPASSWORD` - Database password
+- `PGSSLMODE` - SSL mode

-## Database Section
+## Database Properties

 Configure PostgreSQL connection settings: